 Birthdays are a special time for students and HTCS wishes to acknowledge them in a manner that does not disrupt class time.
-Student birthdays are announced during morning announcements, the birthday student receives FREE DRESS on the day of their birthday (except for on Mass days, and they may dress down the day before) or at a pre-approved time by the Principal and may distribute individual treats for their entire class during the lunch period.
+Student birthdays are announced during morning announcements, the birthday student receives FREE DRESS on the day of their birthday (except for on Mass days, and they may dress down the day before) or at a pre-approved time by the Principal.
+Parents may distribute individual treats for their entire class during the lunch period (please be sure a parent/family member is present to distribute the treat).
 Please be mindful that students still need to attend classes in the afternoon and treats should be kept to a minimum so as not to interrupt learning.
 Please be sure to bring any plates or napkins needed for the provided treats as the school is not able to provide those.